 Since 1911, the YWCA has provided housing for women.
 Although programs have evolved as the needs of women have changed, the YWCA still continues to provide safe housing services to women and children.

-- YWCA Emergency Shelter for women and children
+- YWCA Emergency Shelter for women and children.
+A 45-day shelter stay program with wrap around services.

-- Transitions-Second phase housing for women and children who need additional
+- Second phase housing Long-term housing for eligible women and women with children who need additional assistance.

 - Permanent Housing support and advocacy